Moving to Edinburgh

 The local currency of the UK is the Pound Sterling.
 Shops and service providers, as a rule, only take sterling.
-Coins come in denominations of 1, 2, 5, 10, 20, 50 pence, 1 and 2 pound.
-Notes come in £5, £10, £20 and £50, although some of the larger shops will take Euros (the official currency of the European Union).
+Coins come in denominations of 1p, 2p, 5p, 10p, 20p, £1 and £2 while notes come in £5, £10, £20, £50 and £100, although some of the larger shops will take Euros (the official currency of the European Union).

 Many migrants have found it helpful to set up a UK bank account before arriving in the country.
 This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Birmingham who offer an easy, on-line sign-up service.
+There are many banks in Edinburgh who offer an easy, online sign-up service.